AbdulWahabAchakzai/game-hub/README.md

 <table>
 <tr>
 <td>
 GameHub is an information website that covers a wide range of games across various platforms.
 It provides users with a comprehensive database of games, allowing them to explore details about different games and watch their trailers.
 The project is built using React, incorporating several key features to enhance the user experience.
+It is inspired from rawg.io website, which has reach set of features.

 Features: